-The UN Convention on the rights of persons with disabilities has not been ratified by Liechtenstein yet.
+The UN Convention on the Rights of Persons with Disabilities (UNCRPD) has not yet been ratified by Liechtenstein.
 The government has appointed an inter-office working group to assess the need for preparation of its ratification.
-Its ratification is highly connected to the issue of the administrative reform.
-Once the administrative reform is complete, the plan is to continue its ratification with a high priority.
-The administrative reform was approved by the Parliament in September 2012 and has been implemented step by step over the last couple of months.
-There is no official statement know to the authors, how far the process of the ratification of the UN Convention on the Rights of Persons with disabilities has grown meanwhile.
+It has been assumed, that its ratification is highly connected to the issue of the administrative reform.
+The administrative reform was approved by the Parliament in September 2012 and has been implemented step by step over the last couple of months in 2013.
+By now, the administrative reform has been completed, but there is no official statement known to the authors, how far the process of the ratification of the UN Convention on the Rights of Persons with disabilities has grown meanwhile.